Craig Rodwell and the Oscar Wilde Bookshop

 NPS PHOTO

-Even if he had never opened the bookstore, Rodwell would be one of the major names in America’s LGBTQ history.
-He was one of the three members of the Mattachine Society to attend the “sip-in” at Julius’ Bar.
-In fact, he wanted to join the Mattachine as soon as he arrived in New York but had to wait until he was 21.
-It was his idea in 1965 to organize an annual picket at Independence National Historical Park in Philadelphia on July 4 to call for lesbian and gay equality before the law.
-These “Annual Reminder” pickets lasted five years until 1969, the week after the Stonewall uprising.
+Even if he had never opened the bookstore, Rodwell would be one of the major names in America’s LGB history.
+He was one of the four members of the New York Mattachine Society to attend the “sip-in” at Julius’ Bar.4 In fact he wanted to join Mattachine as soon as he arrived in New York from the Midwest, but had to wait until he was 21.5 It was his idea in 1965 to organize an annual picket at Independence National Historical Park in Philadelphia on July 4 to call for lesbian and gay equality before the law.6 These “Annual Reminder” pickets lasted five years until 1969, the week after the Stonewall uprising.

 After Stonewall, the Annual Reminder seemed outdated.
 People wanted to organize in more open, defiant ways.
-Rodwell moved on to commemorating the Stonewall rebellion every year by organizing the first “Christopher Street Liberation Day” in 1970.
+Rodwell moved on to commemorating the Stonewall rebellion every year by organizing the first “Christopher Street Liberation Day” in 1970.7 Early meetings to organize the march took place at the bookstore when it was located on 291 Mercer Street.
 This was the start of gay pride parades throughout the world.
 Most pride marches take place in late June, like the Stonewall rebellion.

-Rodwell died of stomach cancer in 1993 at the age of 52.
-The bookstore outlived him by 16 years, with multiple owners.
-It closed for good in 2009, but has inspired countless bookstores for LGBTQ people throughout the world.
+Rodwell died of stomach cancer in 1993 at the age of 52.8 The bookstore outlived him by 16 years, with multiple owners.
+It closed for good in 2009,9 but has inspired countless bookstores for LGBQ people throughout the world.

 Park footer